lcouper/CocciGenomics/Scripts/README.md

 Repeating above, but bootstrapping the trees.
 Here, we will randomly sample 100 SNPs with replacement within each 100 SNP window.
 We'll do this for 100 bootstrap iterations.
 Then we'll repeat the downstream twisst weighting using each iteration.

-First, created: boot_geno.py (see attached script. this lives in the twisst directory), and Scripts/twisst_boot.sbatch Then, in the FinalOutputs/twisst directory:
+First, created: boot_geno.py and k3b_summarise.py (see attached scripts. this lives in the twisst directory), and Scripts/twisst_boot.sbatch
+Then, in the FinalOutputs/twisst directory:
 ```
 mkdir -p logs boot